marvinkome/lagos-properties-ml/README.md

 **RMSE** (root mean square error): NGN 374,868

 This basically say the rent is +/- NGN 275,194 when predicted by the model.

+### Area prediction

+Using selenium, I fetched data from nigerianpropertycenter.com for houses in Yaba, Surulere, Gbadaga and Maryland.
+Then using features such as

+- Number of rooms
+- City (Yaba, Surulere, Gbagada or Maryland)
+- Serviced apartment
+- Funished apartment
+- Number of bathrooms
+- Number of toilets
+- Month added to site

+I was able to build a model that predicts the area a house is located.

+**Accuracy** (mean absolute error): 0.47